-The International Six Metre Class dates back to 1907 and the introduction of the International Rule, also known as the Metre Rule.
-Throughout the class’s history it has been a hotbed for technical innovation with the world’s leading yacht designers and sailors bringing often radical concepts and technical excellence to the fleet.
-An Olympic Class from 1908 to 1952, the Sixes were also frequently used as a development testbed for the America’s Cup 12 Metres.
+The International Six Metre Class dates back to 1907 and the introduction of the International Rule, also known as the Metre Rule, with the first recorded 6mR race taking place on 1 June 1907 at Cercle de la Voile de Paris on La Seine.
+Throughout the class history, there has been a hotbed for technical innovation with the world’s leading yacht designers and sailors bringing often radical concepts and technical excellence to the fleet.
+An Olympic Class from 1908 to 1952, the Sixes were also frequently used as a development testbed during the America’s Cup period racing in 12 Metres.
 The rule was periodically updated to keep the class at the forefront of technical development, whilst at the same time honouring its extraordinary heritage.

 Whilst the Sixes have raced globally since their inception, the introduction of a formal World Championship only came in 1973, when the first Worlds was raced off Seattle, USA.